oreximus/learnings/InformationTechnology/Information_Security/Web_App_Testing/Basics_of_SQL_Injection.md

 ### One very rare Case of SQL Injections, Third Category:

 3. Out of Band SQL Injection
-   - Not applicable in many of SQL products,
+   - Not applicable in many of the SQL products,
    - majorly found in the databases of Oracle under a special package called:
      UTL_HTTP, with which we can a response in our netcat listener, and there we can response of our queries.